Grab a bag of chips and dig in. This Corn Queso dip is insanely cheesy, creamy & delicious. It will become your new favorite game day cheese dip.

 - Add corn and heat for 2 to 3 minutes.

-- Add in salsa, cream cheese, mayonnaise, sour cream and heavy cream.
-Mix together over medium heat.
+- Add salsa, cream cheese, mayonnaise, sour cream, and heavy cream.
+Mix over medium heat.

-- Add Monterey Jack and cheddar cheese, and stir until cheese is melted.
-Place the skillet in the oven on low broil and leave the queso in there until the cheese is browned on top.
+- Add Monterey Jack and cheddar cheese, and stir until the cheese is melted.
+Place the skillet in the oven on low broil and leave the queso until the cheese is browned on top.

 Corn Queso